-- (a) Minimum Debt Service Coverage Ratio.
-Commencing September 30, 2025, and as of the last day of each calendar quarter thereafter, the Borrowers will not permit the Debt Service Coverage Ratio to be less than 1.25 to 1.00. - (b) Maximum Consolidated Total Net Leverage Ratio.
-Commencing September 30, 2025, and as of the last day of each calendar quarter thereafter, the Borrowers will not permit the Consolidated Total Net Leverage Ratio to be greater than 4.75 to 1.00. - (c) Minimum Consolidated Interest Coverage Ratio.
-Commencing September 30, 2025, and as of the last day of each calendar quarter thereafter, the Borrowers will not permit the Consolidated Interest Coverage Ratio to be less than 2.50 to 1.00. - (d) Minimum Liquidity.
-Commencing as of the Fifth Amendment Effective Date and at all times thereafter, the Borrowers will not permit Liquidity to be less than \$1,000,000. - (e) Capital Stacking Requirement.
+(a) Minimum Debt Service Coverage Ratio.
+Commencing September 30, 2025, and as of the last day of each calendar quarter thereafter, the Borrowers will not permit the Debt Service Coverage Ratio to be less than 1.25 to 1.00.

+(b) Maximum Consolidated Total Net Leverage Ratio.
+Commencing September 30, 2025, and as of the last day of each calendar quarter thereafter, the Borrowers will not permit the Consolidated Total Net Leverage Ratio to be greater than 4.75 to 1.00.

+(c) Minimum Consolidated Interest Coverage Ratio.
+Commencing September 30, 2025, and as of the last day of each calendar quarter thereafter, the Borrowers will not permit the Consolidated Interest Coverage Ratio to be less than 2.50 to 1.00.

+(d) Minimum Liquidity.
+Commencing as of the Fifth Amendment Effective Date and at all times thereafter, the Borrowers will not permit Liquidity to be less than \$1,000,000.

+(e) Capital Stacking Requirement.
 Commencing on the Closing Date and at all times thereafter, the Borrowers will ensure that the proceeds of Term Loans made hereunder (other than a GA/TX/WA Term Loan) will constitute not more than 15% of all amounts used by the Borrowers in respect of Farms and Farm Projects or in any way related to Farms or Farm Projects, including, without limitation, working capital in connection therewith (collectively, the "Total Farm Financing Amounts"), with all remaining Total Farm Financing Amounts funded solely from Senior Indebtedness or from equity or capital contributions of the Borrowers.
 The First Amendment Term Loan (as defined in the Senior Credit Agreement) may be funded pursuant to the Senior Credit Agreement if and only if all Term Loans under this Agreement shall have been funded in full.

-(f)(f) Maximum Capital Expenditures.
+(f) Maximum Capital Expenditures.

-(i) None of Commencing on the Sixth Amendment Effective Date and continuing at all times thereafter, no Loan Parties Party or Subsidiaries Subsidiary may make or incur Capital Expenditures or acquire any interest in real property, in each case with respect to any new Farm or new Farm Project (other than the existing Farm Projects located at the Paragon Properties, at the Montana Property, in Pasco, Washington or in Mount Pleasant, Texas) without the prior written consent of the Lender.
+(i) Commencing on the Sixth Amendment Effective Date and continuing at all times thereafter, no Loan Party or Subsidiary may make or incur Capital Expenditures or acquire any interest in real property, in each case with respect to any new Farm or new Farm Project without the prior written consent of the Lender.